Which Scandinavian languages should I learn?

 - West Germanic (English, Frisian, Flemish, Dutch, Afrikaans, German, Yiddish), and

-- Defunct East Germanic comprises Gothic, Vandalic, and Burgundian that no longer exist.
+- Defunct East Germanic comprises Gothic, Vandalic, and Burgundian, which no longer exist.

-Many scholars believe that since the Goths came from North Europe.
+Many scholars believe that since the Goths came from Northern Europe.

 The last known text was found in the Crimea area, historically a sparsely populated region in the 18th century, which is why it is called Crimean Gothic.